-Volume 51, Issue 8: March 28, 2025
+Volume 51, Issue 10: April 11, 2025

-blockage, deterioration, failure, or other deficiencies, and that, if failed, would result in flooding and property damage.
+blockage, deterioration, failure, or other deficiencies and that, if failed, would result in flooding and property damage.
 The bill requires MS4 entities to complete a stormwater facility inspection checklist developed by the Department of Environmental Protection (DEP) for each inspection.
 This checklist must be submitted to both DEP and the Division of Emergency Management and must include any vulnerable infrastructure identified during the inspection.
 The bill may have an indeterminate but negative fiscal impact on local governments, as it imposes a recurring inspection and reporting obligation without providing funding.

+CS/CS/SB 810 was amended to clarify the timeframe in which inspections must be completed and specify that infrastructure identified as vulnerable must be inspected annually by June 1.
 (Singer)

 TELECOMMUNICATIONS

 Other Bills of Interest

 SB 344 (Rodriguez) and HB 435 - Telecommunications Access System Act of 1991

 TORT LIABILITY

 Suits Against the Government (Oppose)

-HB 301 (McFarland) and SB 1570 (DiCeglie) increase the statutory limits on liability for tort claims against the state and its agencies and subdivisions (which include cities).
+CS/HB 301 (McFarland) and SB 1570 (DiCeglie) increase the statutory limits on liability for tort claims against the state and its agencies and subdivisions (which include cities).
 The current statutory limits for claims are \$200,000 per person and \$300,000 per incident.
 The bills raise these limits to \$1 million per person and \$3 million per incident for claims accruing between October 1, 2025, and October 1, 2030.
 After October 1, 2030, these limits will increase to \$1.1 million and \$3.2 million, respectively.
 The bills prohibit an insurance policy from conditioning the payout of a claim on the passage of a claims bill.
-The legislation allows a subdivision of the state to settle a claim above the statutory limits without the need for a claims bill, even if the payout exceeds insurance policy limits.
-The bills narrow the statute of limitation on negligence claims against government entities from four years to two years and the required pre-suit notice from three years to 18 months.
-(Cruz)
+The legislation allows a subdivision of the state to settle a

-Page 105 of 118
+Page 112 of 125

 LEGISLATIVE BILL SUMMARIES

 Florida League of Cities